 Normal marrow conversion

 During infancy red marrow occupies the entire ossified skeleton except for epiphyses and apophyses.
 Gradually red marrow 'retreats' centrally, such that by 25 years of age it is essentially confined to the axial skeleton (pelvis, spine, shoulder girdle, skull).
 The conversion of red to yellow marrow begins peripherally (phalanges) before occurring in the femora/humeri.
 Within the long bones, the epiphysis is the first undergo conversion followed by the diaphysis before extending to the metadiaphysis 5,6.

 Also, islands of red marrow may be seen anywhere in the skeleton, typically in a subcortical distribution, often with central yellow marrow giving it a bull's eye appearance on axial imaging.
 Additionally, red marrow is found in subchondral crescents again of the proximal humerus and femur 2.

-- T1: always slightly hyperintense to muscle and disc (due to scatted fat cells)
+- T1: always slightly hyperintense to muscle and disc (due to scattered fat cells)